How Clear Sky was formed

 After 10 years and a marriage proposal, I left London to start a new life in the Oxfordshire countryside with my husband.
 Whilst ‘taking time out’ to be a Mum, I launched an antique and interiors retail business in Henley-on-Thames.
 After 7 years I missed the buzz of being part of a team and accepted a marketing consultancy contract with the organic baby food brand Ella’s Kitchen, a business with an ethical outlook that prioritises health, listens to parents and draws inspiration from real kids.
 After completing a 3-year contract, I began looking for the next new and exciting opportunity.
 It was important for me to find something I really believed in – life’s too short to do work that doesn’t matter to you.

-Passion: When I applied for the role of Head of Clear Sky Academy my family had been through a difficult time and suffered a terrible loss.
+Passion: When I applied to join Clear Sky my family had been through a difficult time and suffered a terrible loss.
 I had witnessed the devastating effects that a serious illness and bereavement can have, especially on small children who do not have the experience to understand or the emotional maturity to begin to deal with their feelings.
 This was the role I was looking for.
 This was something I believed in.
 These were people who made a positive difference!

 Work Experience: After completing a degree in Social Psychology and working with adults with learning difficulties during my studies, my career took me in a different direction and I moved into Marketing Communications.
 I worked for several years agency side with several automotive, telecoms and IT clients before hopping over to the other side of the fence to work client-side for a major materials handling manufacturer.
 However, having had my own children I was keen to do something that I felt really made a difference to children’s lives.
 I went on to work part-time as a Learning Support Assistant at an Infant School and after this moved on to doing Marketing and Business Support for the Children’s Centres for Action for Children.
 I have found that my background in Marketing, being a parent myself, working with schools, parents and support services for a charity under the local authority has given me some valuable experience which has prepared me well for this role.